RAF Waddington: Previous units

-Waddington International Air Show
+Waddington International Airshow

-The first RAF Waddington International Air Show was staged at RAF Waddington in 1995, after the event was moved down from RAF Finningley - an RAF station located east of Doncaster (now Robin Hood Airport Doncaster Sheffield) which was closed down in 1995.
-Over the following years the RAF Waddington International Air Show developed into the largest of all Royal Air Force air shows.
-It took place on the first weekend in July, attracting over 140,000 visitors and representatives of Air Forces from all round the world.
-The main purpose of the show was to raise public awareness and understanding of the RAF and its role today.
-Eighty five percent (85%) of all proceeds from the event were distributed to the two main Service charities; the RAF Benevolent Fund and the RAF Association; the remaining 15% donated to local worthy causes.
-Since the inaugural year 1995 the Air Show has raised almost £3 million for Service and local charities.
+The first RAF Waddington International Airshow was staged at RAF Waddington in 1995, after the event was moved south from RAF Finningley, a now former Royal Air Force station east of Doncaster (now known Robin Hood Airport Doncaster Sheffield) which was closed in that year.
+Over the following years the RAF Waddington International Airshow developed into the largest of all Royal Air Force air shows.
+It took place on the first weekend in July, attracting over 140,000 visitors and representatives of air forces from all round the world.
+The main purpose of the show was to raise public awareness and understanding of the Royal Air Force and its role today.
+Eighty five percent of the proceeds from the event were distributed to the two main Service charities, the RAF Benevolent Fund (RAFBF) and the RAF Association (RAFA); the remaining 15% was donated to local causes.
+Since 1995, the airshow has raised almost £3 million for Service and local charities.

-In 2015 the station was earmarked for development, a significant part of which being concerned with the station's runway with work scheduled for 59 weeks.
+In 2015, the station was earmarked for development, a significant part of which being concerned with the station's runway, with work scheduled for 59 weeks.
 This therefore ruled out an airshow during 2015.
 The timing of the works coincided with a review of the station in general, the continuance of the airshow being also part of the review.
 The outcome was that having weighed up the content of the report, it was decided that: "significant security risks as well as certain operational risks" resulted from the operation of the RAF Waddington Airshow, and therefore the airshow, for the reasons cited, would not be continued with.
 These security risks have generally centred on RAF Waddington being used as a base for the operation of Reaper drones.

-In February 2016 it was announced that following an agreement between the Royal Air Force and the Royal Air Force Charitable Trust, the venue of the airshow would switch from RAF Waddington to RAF Scampton, with the hope that the airshow would be resurrected in 2017.
+In February 2016, it was announced that following an agreement between the Royal Air Force and the Royal Air Force Charitable Trust, the venue of the airshow would switch from RAF Waddington to RAF Scampton, with the hope that the airshow would be resurrected in 2017.